-\textbf{Dual-Encoder Transformers} These architectures first introduced by CLIP~\cite{clip} use contrastive learning and large datasets of image-text pairs ($\sim$400 million) and ALIGN \cite{align} (using $\sim$1.8 billion image-text pairs) to align holistic image and text representations.
-While CLIP demonstrated high performance on image, scene and action classification benchmarks, multiple probing studies of fine-grained understanding have shown poor performance on tasks that require more compositional reasoning.
-For example~\cite{reclip} showed on CLEVR dataset that if a spatial clause is added to the caption the performance of image-text matching is at the level of random chance.
-Follow up works tried to combine using holistic representations of Dual-Encoders with tokenized representations of Cross-Modal Encoders like ALBEF~\cite{albef}, adding single modality pretraining to this new architecture like FLAVA~\cite{flava}.
-The lack of compositionality and fine-grained understanding still remains, according the findings of \cite{winoground}.
-Since the size pretraining corpus size of~\cite{albef,flava} is notably smaller than~\cite{clip} and~\cite{align}, it makes it difficult to compare the effect of model architecture on the same footing.
-Another major drawback of this class of architectures is inability to quantitatively study grounding, since they start with patch features as oppose to object detection. \\
+\textbf{Dual-Encoder Transformers} were first introduced by CLIP~\cite{clip} use contrastive learning and a large dataset of image-text pairs ($\sim$400 million) and to align holistic image and text representations, as well as ALIGN \cite{align} (using $\sim$1.8 billion image-text pairs).
+While CLIP demonstrated high performance on image, scene, and action classification benchmarks, multiple probing studies of fine-grained understanding have demonstrated poor performance on tasks that require more compositional reasoning.
+For example, ~\cite{reclip} showed on the CLEVR dataset that if a spatial clause is added to the caption, the performance of image-text matching is at the level of random chance.
+Follow-up works combine using holistic representations of Dual-Encoders with tokenized representations of Cross-Modal Encoders such as in ALBEF~\cite{albef}, or adding single modality pretraining to this new architecture like FLAVA~\cite{flava}.
+The lack of compositionality and fine-grained understanding still remains, according to the findings of \cite{winoground}. \\